leape/mono/packages/components/docs/howto-angular.md

 npm i -save @db-ui/ngx-components
 ```

-As a result you should have 3 new folders in your `node_modules`:
+As a result you should have three new folders in your `node_modules`:

 ```javascript
 @db-ui